TRAVEL COMMUNICATION UPDATES: Check out the latest Western Montana's Glacier Country travel information.

 And, although I think we'd all agree we'd rather not have to deal with smoke, it’s not calamitous, and, if one area is smoky, there are always many, many places in Western Montana, and the state in general, that aren't.

-If your visitors must revise their travel plans in Western Montana because of wildland fires or smoke, Glacier Country Tourism’s call center can help.
+If your visitors must revise their travel plans in Western Montana because of wildland fires or smoke, Western Montana's Glacier Country’s call center can help.
 Chat online here or call 800.338.5072.